 Cost at your actual consumption.
 Models with prompt caching often cost less than models with lower list prices, at real-world usage patterns.

 Roughly 750,000 words in a single session.
-The useful limit is governed by faithfulness — whether the model attends to information at all positions equally.
-Gemini 2.5 Pro and Llama 4 Scout offer the largest windows in their respective categories.
+By 2026 nearly every flagship offers 1M+ tokens (Grok 4.1 Fast reaches 2M), so context size is no longer a differentiator — the useful limit is governed by faithfulness, whether the model attends to information at all positions equally.

 Multiple, with intention.
 One primary model for your core workload, one reasoning model for analysis, one low-cost model for high-volume tasks.
 Three models covers 95% of use cases.